Safety Hazard and Incident Reporting

 Once the Hazard Reporting form has been received and reviewed, EH&S will either recommend corrective action and/or follow up with a response with the Hazard Investigation Report Form.

-Incidents Involving Students and Visitors - 3rd party incidents
+How to report Incidents Involving Students and Visitors

-Use the Notice of Incident Form to report incidents that involve injury or damage to non-USF employees, students, visitors, non-USF event attendees, guests, and other third parties who are on University property or engaged in University activities, including, for example:
+Use the Incident Report Form to report incidents that involve injury or damage to non-USF employees, students, visitors, non-USF event attendees, guests, and other unaffiliated third parties who are on University property or engaged in University activities, including, for example:

 • Injuries and/or near misses